reesemclean/typescript-advent-of-code-boilerplate/README.md

 ## Quick Start

+> [!NOTE]
+> Prerequisites: You must have Node installed. we use modern Node features so please check .nvmrc to make sure you are on a compatible version.

 1. Clone this repository
 2. Run `npm install`
 3. Run `npm run bootstrap-day -- --all` to create the files and folders for all the days